sikmat/Data-Analytics/README.md

 - Less normalized than star
 - Star schema is one join away frome fact table, the Snowflake may need more than one join to get the data
 - Snowflake query is more complicated than equivalent query in Star.
 But Snowflake requires less storage space
+- Data warehouses often use snowflake schemas, since many different systems supply data to the warehouse

 **The amount of storage a database needs decreases as a function of the degree of normalization.
 OLTP databases are highly normalized, whereas OLAP databases are denormalized.**